nethmalds/WEB-PROJECT/README.md

 ## Initialize the Local Web Server

-1. Navigate to the `public` folder and open Command Line in that directory.
+1. Navigate to the project root
 2. Start the server with the following command:

    ```sh